PhilPalmer/docs/computing/nextflow.md

 ```

 ### Conditional flags
-Here the `optional_flag` will only be present if the user has set the `optional_flag` Nextflow parameter
+Here the `optional_flag` will only be present if the user has set the `optional_flag` Nextflow parameter, otherwise it will be equal to an empty string
 ```
 process test {